 How to Get a 100th Birthday or Anniversary Card from Queen Elizabeth

-On June 11th 2018, Queen Elizabeth II will be celebrating her official birthday in NSW, and other territories excepting Queensland and Western Australia; and although she hasn’t quite reached a hundred years old herself, the world’s longest reigning monarch does consider people’s 100th birthdays to be very significant and happy events.
+Queen Elizabeth II celebrates her official birthday in the month of June in NSW, and other territories except Queensland and Western Australia; and although she hasn’t quite reached a hundred years old herself, the world’s longest reigning monarch does consider people’s 100th birthdays to be very significant and happy events.

 100th Birthday Greeting Card Request